eugeniop/itinerariumlatinum/public/posts/introdvctio/content.md

 They don’t have to look the same (they may belong to different declensions), but they must match in function: if the adjective modifies a masculine subject, then it would use masculine nominative endings.

-Adjectives typically go next to the noun they modify, but there's flexibility (commonly seen in poetry).
+Adjectives typically go next to the noun they modify (after), but there's flexibility (commonly seen in poetry).
+The exception are adjectives that describe size or number as well as **demonstratives** (**hic**: this, **ille**: that).
 If there are multiple nouns with the same function, the adjective's ending would match that of the "closest" noun.

 ### 📘 Example 1: Adjective Agreement
 *Bonus puer librum legit.* — The good boy reads a book.